These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 30) Successful Organizations Create Time Freedom

-Fortunately, if you can make $500 a month in network marketing you can make much more.
-The same actions that get you to $500 can get you to $5,000 or even $50,000 if you’re in the right compensation model.
+Fortunately, if you can make $500 a month in network marketing, then you can make much more.
+The same actions that get you to $500 per month can get you to $5,000 or even $50,000 if you’re in the right compensation model.

 If time freedom is the biggest benefit, flexibility is a close contender.

-If you’ve done network marketing before or are in a company now, you may want to skip this section because it may not be popular with some of your uplines or companies depending on who you are with.
+If you’ve done network marketing before or are in a company now, you may want to skip this section because it may not be popular with your upline or company, depending on who you are with.

-In network marketing there is a lot of talk that I call mumbo jumbo or fluff.
+In network marketing there is a lot of talk that I call mumbo jumbo fluff.

 What works for your charismatic leader may not work for you.
 The basics are always the same, that part is true.

 These are the four fundamental principles of network marketing (in a nutshell):

 - Find prospects (marketing or networking or both)